Close

 Outside collaborators Miral Welfare Foundation Helen Keller Center and Korea Foundation for the Prevention of Blindness

-Donations Assistance with eye surgery costs through organizations associated with eye health
+Donation Assistance with eye surgery costs through organizations associated with eye health

 Details LCK provided substantial support to fulfill the company’s corporate social responsibility and improve brand leadership by helping to pay for eye surgeries through eye health related organizations.
+Support for cultural activity planning and outdoor activities to promote the emotional well-being of people with visual or auditory impairments.

 photo